openstack-archive/syntribos/doc/source/commands.rst

 - **dry_run**

-  This command prepares all the test cases that would be executed by the ```run``` command based on the configuration options passed to Syntribos, but simply prints their details to the screen instead of actually running them.
+  This command ensures that the template files given for this run parse successfully without errors.
+It then runs a debug test which sends no requests of its own.

+  Note: if any external calls referenced inside the template file do make requests, the parser will still make those requests even for a dry run.
   ::

-    $ syntribos --config-file keystone.conf -t SQL dry_run
+    $ syntribos --config-file keystone.conf dry_run

 - **list_tests**